Please reach us at info@freedomihc.com if you cannot find an answer to your question.

 • Week 6-12: Cleared for sports, gym, heavy lifting

-Endoscopic lumbar discectomy is the gold standard of ultra-minimally invasive spine surgery in 2025 — maximum relief with minimum tissue damage.
+Endoscopic lumbar discectomy is the gold standard of ultra-minimally invasive spine surgery.

 If sciatica from a herniated disc is holding you back, ask an experienced endoscopic spine surgeon if you’re a candidate for this revolutionary same-day procedure.